1. Top 3 best VPNs

 2. Norton: the best antivirus for malware and identity protection

-Avast is not only the best at identifying and removing malware but it also comes with a fantastic gaming mode that's enabled by default and removes frustrating ads, popups, and reminders, making it a top choice for gamers.
+Avast One is second to none when it comes to identifying and removing malware, and its gaming mode that's enabled by default and removes irritating ads, popups, and reminders makes it virtually a no-brainer for gamers.

-How to pick an antivirus to secure your laptop
+How to pick an antivirus to secure your new tablet

 How we test antivirus software